Easepay/easepay-sdk-rust/README.md

 ## Description
-Easepay NodeJs SDK is a library that allows you to easily interact with the Easepay API.
+Easepay Rust SDK is a library that allows you to easily interact with the Easepay API in a Rust application.
 It provides a simple and easy-to-use interface for the Easepay API.
 The SDK is built on top of the Axios library and provides a simple interface for making requests to the Easepay API.

 ## Getting Started
 1. Create an account on [Easepay](https://easepay.io)